ninoNinkovic/LiveStamps/README.md

 ## USAGE:

 Just hit a key combo, or select a stamp from the context menu...
 Thats it!

 You can see all the default stamps by right clicking and exploring the LiveStamps context menu.
-Each "livestamp" is handled by regex and will automatically update every time the document is saved (default auto update is set to true).
-Stamps can also ouput their raw value as static data.
-Useful for things like the current filename, path, parent folder or time, etc.
+Each "livestamp" is handled by regex and will update whenever the document is saved (by default auto_update is set to true).
+Stamps can also ouput their raw value as static data which is useful for things like the current filename, path, parent folder or time, etc.

 ####Using keyboard: